degreepath/catalog-differ/2017-2018/german.req.md

 ###  Graduation Major

-A student must complete nine (9) courses beyond  GERM 231  , including at least one level III course.
-One course with a focus on the culture of a German-speaking country may be taken in English.
+A student must complete nine (9) courses beyond GERM 231, including at least one level III course.
+One course with a focus on the culture of a German- speaking country may be taken in English.
 This course must be chosen in consultation with the chair and can be at any level.
 One course may be taken S/U. For further information regarding credits from St. Olaf study abroad opportunities in Germany, see the Special Programs section.